David Blaine: Personal life

 Blaine and his former girlfriend, French model Alizée Guinochet, have a daughter born on January 27, 2011.
+Blaine holds French citizenship since 2017.
 He dated Fiona Apple.
 He also had relationships with Madonna, Bijou Phillips, Josie Maran, Daryl Hannah and Lonneke Engel.

 He was a member of an informal group of male celebrities – most associated with Leonardo DiCaprio – dubbed the "Pussy Posse".

+Blaine's relationship with Jeffrey Epstein was reported in February 2026, revealing emails and information that the two met regularly for dinner between 2012 and 2016.
+In May 2015, Epstein asked Blaine to provide a letter of support for a U.S. visa application for a woman whose name is redacted, to which Blaine agreed.
+In an email inviting Blaine to meet in 2013, Epstein asked whether Blaine's "French girl" was in town; in a 2014 email, Epstein suggested Blaine could find him a new assistant while the latter was on tour in South Africa.
+There is nothing proving that Blaine went to Epstein’s island.

-Official investigations into reports of sexual misconduct
+Investigations into reports of sexual misconduct

-October 2017 report and investigation

 An October 2017 report published in The Daily Beast in the wake of the Me Too movement resulted in renewed scrutiny of alleged misconduct.
 Subsequently, British news outlets reported that London's Metropolitan Police had asked Blaine to travel to the UK for interview under caution regarding allegations by former model Natasha Prince that Blaine had raped her at a house in Chelsea, West London in 2004.
 Speaking through his lawyer, Blaine "vehemently denies" the allegations and confirmed that he would "fully co-operate" with a police inquiry.
 Detectives later declined to take further action after investigating her claim.

-April 2019 investigation

 In April 2019, Blaine was investigated by the New York City Police Department over allegations that he sexually assaulted at least two women.
 No charges were made.